silversonicaxel/gherkin-detailer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/silversonicaxel/gherkin-detailer/badge.svg?branch=master)](https://coveralls.io/github/silversonicaxel/gherkin-detailer?branch=master)

 # gherkin-detailer
-gherkin-detailer is a tool that checks the gherkins included in you project and list them.
+gherkin-detailer is a tool that checks the gherkin files included in you project and list them, highlighting some of their details.

 ## Introduction
 gherkin-detailer is a tool that generates HTML reports related to the gherkins that are part of the project you are working on.
 Currently there are six sections available: